super-resolution/Locan/docs/methods.rst

 Methods
 ========

-TheProject will provide methods to work on the basic data structures and carry out analysis procedures.
+Surepy will provide methods to work on the basic data structures and carry out analysis procedures.

 The methods in this context can either be stand-alone functions with a well-defined input and output and absolutely no side-effects;